The novel coronavirus Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2) is drawing comparisons to influenza, the seasonal flu.

-The WHO reported more tens of thousands of global deaths from COVID-19 between late December 2019 and March 2020.
+The WHO reported hundreds of thousands of global deaths from COVID-19 between late December 2019 and April 2020.

 The CDC estimates the flu causes between 12,000 and 61,000 deaths each year in the United States.
 The WHO reports between 290,000 and 650,000 people worldwide die each year because of severe flu-related respiratory problems.